sustech-topology/TopCap/TopCap/analysis/README.md

 # Feature analysis

 This directory contains code for results in Fig. 4 of analysing and comparing the features derived from TopCap, STFT, and MFCC.
-It contains 3 Jupyter notebooks that demonstrate various methods for extracting and analysing features from speech signals.
+It contains three Jupyter notebooks that demonstrate various methods for extracting and analysing features from speech signals.
 Each notebook focuses on a particular technique and provides step-by-step guidelines along with visualisation to help the user understand the feature extraction process.

 ## Code functionality